Image space projection for low-rank signal estimation: Modified Gauss-Newton method: Comparison of optimization algorithms

-Let us construct an example, where a local solution of \eqref{eq:wls} is known, with the help of Lemma~\ref{lemma:locminnec}.
-For construction of a solution of rank $r=3$, we use the well-known theory about the relation of linear recurrence relations, characteristic polynomials, their roots and the explicit form of the series, see e.g. the book \cite[Sections 3.2.1, 3.2.2]{Golyandina2013} with a brief description of this relation in the context of time series structure.
+With the help of Lemma~\ref{lemma:locminnec}, we construct an example, where a local solution of \eqref{eq:wls} is known.
+For constructing a solution of rank $r=3$, we use the well-known theory about the relation of linear recurrence relations, characteristic polynomials, their roots and the explicit form of the series, see e.g. the book \cite[Sections 3.2.1, 3.2.2]{Golyandina2013} with a brief description of this relation in the context of time series structure.